autocrypt/autocrypt/doc/index.rst

 **Why improve e-mail?** E-Mail has been declared dead many times but refuses to die.
-It remains the largest open federated identity and messaging eco-system, anchors the web, mobiles and continues to relay sensitive information between citizens and organisations.
+It remains the largest open federated identity and messaging eco-system, anchors the web, mobiles and continues to relay sensitive information between people and organisations.
 It has problems but do you prefer the proprietary, easy-to-track mobile phone number system to become the single source of digital identification?